temporalio/documentation/docs/concepts/workers.md

 - [PHP SDK](/docs/php/workers)
 - [Node SDK](/docs/node/hello-world/#worker)

-Note that [Temporal also supports a polyglot programming model](https://github.com/tsurdilo/temporal-polyglot) because you can start workflows by string name and send signals between workflows.
+Note that [Temporal also supports a polyglot programming model](https://github.com/tsurdilo/temporal-polyglot) because you can start workflows by string name and send signals between workflows, including across namespace boundaries.
 This means that workflows can be run independently of teams maintaining microservices in different languages.

 ## Workers are external to the Temporal Server